akshaymankar/wire-cli/README.md

 Regular text message content, optionally including a list of mentioned users.

 #### Mention
 Describes user mentioned in text message.
-Contains `userId`, `start` and `end` offsets of the mention string in UTF16 characters.
-The offset is used to highlight mention text inside the message.
+Contains `user_id`, `start` and `end` offsets of the mention string in UTF16 characters.
+The offset is used to highlight mention text inside the message. `user_id` is optional because to keep it backwards compatible when mentioning more than one user e.g. @everyone or @some_team.

 ### Knock